SAP/ai-sdk-js/packages/foundation-models/README.md

 - A deployed OpenAI model in SAP Generative AI hub.
   - Use the [`DeploymentApi`](../ai-api/README.md#deploymentapi) from `@sap-ai-sdk/ai-api` to deploy a model to SAP generative AI hub.
 For more information, see [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-deployment-for-generative-ai-model-in-sap-ai-core).
     Deployment can be set up for each model and model version, as well as a resource group intended for use with the generative AI hub.
-  - Once a deployment is complete, the model can be accessed via the `deploymentUrl`
+  - Once a deployment is complete, the model can be accessed via the `deploymentUrl`.

+## Relationship between Models and Deployment ID

+Access to generative AI models is provided under the global AI scenario `foundation-models`, which is managed by SAP AI Core.
+You can create a deployment for a model, only if you have access to the global AI scenario `foundation-models`.
+Each model, model version, and resource group allows for a one-time deployment.
+[Resource groups](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/resource-groups?q=resource+group) represent a virtual collection of related resources within the scope of one SAP AI Core tenant.

+Consequently, each deployment ID and resource group uniquely map to a combination of model and model version within the `foundation-models` scenario.

 ## Usage

 ### Client Initialization

 You can pass the model name as a parameter to a client, the SDK will implicitly fetch the deployment ID for the model from the AI Core service and use it in the request.

+A particular model it's version and resource group are tied to a deployment ID for the global AI scenario `foundation-models`.

 By default, the SDK caches the deployment information, including the deployment ID, model name, and version, for 5 minutes to avoid performance issues from fetching this data with each request.